peterwalkley/peterwalkley/README.md

 ### Summary
 Java software development specialist in the activation line working with tier 1 Telco customers.
 The primary focus is activation of end customer devices and services on the telco network, including cable modems, phone handsets, sim cards, voicemail, fixed & wireless lines, billing and charging capture.
 Currently working as a technical lead developer and customer bridgehead on a consolidation and cloud transformation project for a major European Telco.
+The project is a migration and merge of several legacy system to a cloud native stack running on AWS.

-Main technologies used : Java core, J2EE, X.500, LDAP, PKI, Oracle, Postgres, JMS, OSS/J, microservices, docker, Kubernetes, Helm, Quarkus, XML/XSLT, JMS, MQ Series, Kafka.
+Main technologies used : Java core, J2EE, X.500, LDAP, PKI, Oracle, Postgres, JMS, OSS/J, AWS, microservices, docker, Kubernetes, Helm, Quarkus, XML/XSLT, JMS, MQ Series, Kafka.

 ### Experience
 #### Software Development Specialist - Amdocs - Nov 99 - Present